-An employee social media policy can set guidelines for employee behavior on line, help prevent public relations crisis, and offer recourse against improper employee behavior.
+An employee social media policy can set guidelines for employee behavior on line, help prevent public relations crises, and offer recourse against improper employee behavior.

-Like many private organizations, government agencies are evidentially unsure how to proceed.
-Responding to growing number of questions about employee social media use from government agencies, the Office of Government Ethics created the social media Standards of Conduct.
+Responding to growing number of questions about employee social media use from government agencies, the Office of Government Ethics created its standards of conduct for social media use.
 Companies may wish to examine the new guidelines when developing their own policies.

 These are some key aspects of the rules.

 Use of job titles.
 The standards forbid employees to use their government titles in personal social media accounts in any way that creates the appearance of government endorsement or approval.
 Employees can include their titles in biographical sections of their accounts and are typically not required to include disclaimers disavowing government endorsement, but are encouraged to do so if there’s likely to be any doubt or confusion.

 Recommendations.
 Employees may use their job title when recommending others if the network includes the title automatically.
 However, employees must not “affirmatively choose to include a reference to the employee’s title, position, or employer in a recommendation” without explicit permission.

 Fundraising.
 Employees may raise funds for nonprofits through their accounts.
 But they may not personally solicit funds from a subordinate and may not respond to fundraising inquiries posted by subordinates or certain other prohibited sources.

 Bottom Line: An employee social media policy can help prevent employees from posting damaging comments and can thwart public relations crises.
 The best policies consider both the company’s interest and employees’ rights.
 If policies don’t meet labor regulations, they can be ruled invalid.